anbuchelva/blog/source/_posts/project-mainline-is-google-trying-to-build-wall-of-garden.md

 2. Installing GAPPS
 3. Magisk or other mods

-If an user doesn't want to be tracked by Google, they just skip the 2nd option and uses Micro-G or vanilla android, as it is.
+If an user doesn't want to be tracked by Google, they just skip the 2nd option and uses Micro-G or vanilla android.

+But the updates are released through Google Play Store, instead of Google's Android's usual distribution method; its not sure how the open source projects will get updates.

+Android Developer's blog says
+> Mainline components are still open sourced.

+We are not sure, when it will become closed and opened only to the OEMs.
+So my doubts are that,

+{% note warning %}
+Google is trying to build a big **Big Wall of Gargen**, so the users can get everything inside their eco system and not allowing the users to go out.
+{% endnote %}

+It will be difficult for others to fork android and live without Google's products.
+We have to wait and see how it goes.

 {% note info %}
 I'm not an android developer and I use android phones extensively.
-All these information shared here is my thoughts.
+All these information shared here are my thoughts.
 {% endnote %}